Bow Brickhill to Leighton Buzzard walk

 - In 80 metres go over a stile to the left of a metal fieldgate (or pass through the fieldgate when open) and keep straight on between timber fences.
 The path soon starts to go uphill.

 - In 290 metres ignore an avenue off to the left and go straight on, with woods (some cleared) on both sides.
+In 2016 this earth car road was badly churned up during tree felling operations: fortunately come summer 2019 the way has fully recovered and it is passable once again.
 Continue ahead, gently uphill and in 270 metres ignore a footpath on the left, steeply uphill, marked by a yellow arrow.
 The track now starts to go downhill and in a further 60 metres ignore an unmarked earth road turning on the left uphill and instead [!] swing right on what is now a grassy track, downhill, your initial direction 230°.

 - In 220 metres, as you go downhill through a potentially muddy stretch, ignore a possible way off to the left (by a corner fencepost) to follow the blue arrow straight on, downhill, your direction 170°.

 - In 80 metres, at what seems like a T-junction, near the bottom and 5 metres before you reach a fieldgate and stile which exit the wood, [!] you turn left on a bridleway going gently uphill, marked by a yellow arrow on a post, your direction due east.

 - In 200 metres at a cross paths [!] turn sharp right (almost turning back on yourself) on a car-wide, grassy bridleway, your direction 200°.
 In 12 metres the bridleway path swings to the right, and you keep ahead.